zx85/solar-display-micropython/README.md

 - 100Ω resistor
 - 4 channel logic level shifter
 - 5x 2kΩ resistor pull-ups
+- a mini USB charging board (to get 5V from a micro USB connector)
 - a 5V power supply
+- a collection of miscellaneous push buttons

 These are all (currently) available for a total of less than £10 from your favourite online electronics retailer.

-I'm using a WEMOS LOLIN32 LITE which has just about enough memory to do the job.
+I'm using a WEMOS LOLIN32 LITE which has just about enough memory and processing power to do the job.

 There's no reason why it can't work with another ESP32 device - a WEMOS S2MINI is smaller, for example.
 You'd need to adjust the pins to suit, obviously.